-Sharifa, who arrived in Italy not speaking a word of Italian, not only obtained the Italian middle school diploma but also moved on to attend high school, after being encouraged by a fifty-three-old lady who was a fellow student.
+Sharifa, who arrived in Italy not speaking a word of Italian, not only obtained the Italian middle school diploma, but also moved on to attend high school, after being encouraged by a fellow student, a fifty-three-old lady.
 ‘If she could do that at her age, why couldn’t I do the same?’ she says.
 I ask her whether she considers herself a feminist.
 ‘If we are talking about believing in equal rights, yes, I am a feminist.
 Religion gave us all the freedom and independence we need and more.
 As a woman, I can do whatever I want with my salary and I don’t need to share it with my husband as he must financially provide for our family, I don’t need to fast if I am on my period.
 If my inheritance share is half that of a man is simply because I can keep it for myself and I don’t have to maintain my family and children as a man has to,’ Sharifa explains.

 She does not feel represented by mainstream feminist movements which are gaining ground across Arab countries, as, in her view, they fail to defend a woman’s right to freedom of choice.
 ‘If you are a feminist, why don’t you fight for all women then?’ she asks.
 ‘I defend every woman’s freedom of choice, whether she wants to wear a miniskirt or a veil,’ Sharifa stresses.
 She criticises what she views as inconsistencies and double standards in Arab feminism discourse, pointing out that in her home country, a woman cannot access certain training academies, become a police officer, or a TV presenter if she wears the hijab.
 ‘If you want to do something for women, do it for every woman, not just because you are against the veil or the culture,’ Sharifa says.

-Despite her marriage ending up in divorce ten years later due to some incompatibilities, she holds her ex in high esteem.
+Despite her marriage ending up in divorce due to some incompatibilities, she holds her former spouse in high esteem.
 ‘My ex-husband has always been respectful towards me.
 He is a good, understanding man.
 He just failed as a husband.’
-Some of her friends, however, have not been as lucky, having endured physical and emotional abuse from their partners.
+Some of her friends, however, have not been as lucky, having endured physical and emotional abuse at the hands of their partners.
 She acknowledges that Arab culture tends to dominate women and limit their freedom but believes that this would not happen if only men followed the principles laid out by their religion.